johnovelli/anya-shop-bot/README.md

 ### 3) Start the Bot:

-- After opening the Bot Runner, follow the instructions provided in the window to configure and start the bot.
+- After opening the Bot Runner, follow the instructions provided in the window to start the bot.
 - Before running the bot, ensure that the Bot Runner window is overlaid on top of the Diablo 2 Resurrected window, as shown in the image below: